 Physically Meet Your User:

 At weDevs, we are a large WordPress product company, we have a big user base.
 We meet so many satisfied users in Europe that came to meet us, just to say thank you in person.
 We got to hear their story with our product.
 It was such a good experience.
-We got some user with question and feedback, and because we sponsored, they could directly talk to our CTO or give me a suggestion directly.
-This is something you can’t have by spending money in AdWords or buying Ads.
+We got some users with questions and feedback, and because we sponsored, they could directly talk to our CTO or give me a suggestion directly.
+This is something you can’t have by spending money on AdWords or buying Ads.